The timetabling and rooming (TAR) team oversees the timetabling and allocation of rooms for the University.

 Group sizes, room sizes, and teaching allocations are all considered when processing requests to change options.

 The Registry/TAR team will aim to inform you of the decision regarding your request within three working days of receipt of a fully completed form and update your timetable accordingly.
 The decision will be sent to your Solent student email address.

 The submission of a form signed by all parties should not be taken as a guarantee that the requested change(s) can occur and you should continue with your currently agreed option until such time as your change request is approved.

 This can vary to ensure clash free individual timetables, but the information can be obtained via the course year timetables or by asking your course leader.

-What do I do if I want to change seminar groups?
+What do I do if I want to change groups?

 No changes to the published timetable can be considered to accommodate change requests.

-Group sizes, room sizes and teaching allocations are all considered when processing requests to change seminar groups.
+Group sizes, room sizes and teaching allocations are all considered when processing requests to change groups.

-Confirmation of requested seminar changes will be sent to your Solent student email address within three working days of receipt of the request from your course/level leader.
-You must continue to attend your current seminar group until notified otherwise.
+Confirmation of requested group changes will be sent to your Solent student email address within three working days of receipt of the request from your course/level leader.
+You must continue to attend your current group until notified otherwise.

 Why does my period 2 timetable look different to period 1?